Encountering a young bird on the ground, away from its nest, is a common occurrence for birders and nature lovers.

 For birds, the nest can be a dangerous place.
 Predators can attack the whole brood, leaving an unsuccessful nesting season.

-This aids in limiting the number of baby birds a predator might harm and gives the young the greatest chance of survival.
+This aids in limiting the number a predator might harm and gives the young the greatest chance of survival.

 While it is understandable, why one would want to help young birds, the best course of action, unfortunately, is to leave them alone.

-Sometimes it's too late because the bird has been brought inside or it's already dark out or for fear of cats and other predators.
+But sometimes it's too late because the bird has been brought inside or it's already dark out, or for fear of cats and other predators.

 In certain cases, the best thing to do is place the bird in a small box with a soft lining and cover it with a cloth to lessen the stress.